Skip to content ↓

 DISCIPLINE

 Discipline should not be seen as the same as punishment.
-It includes being a positive role model and setting good example.
+It includes being a positive role model and setting a good example.
 It also includes negotiation and compromise, instruction, providing boundaries, guidance, advice, and helping your child set realistic goals.
 There are lots of different ways of disciplining a child and if you restrict yourself to simply reacting against behaviour you don’t like, you will be missing lots of opportunities to bring positive, loving discipline into their life.
 Introducing sanctions or punishing your child is only a part of the process and should only be done in ways that are fair – never abusive.
 Above everything else, children need to know they are loved unconditionally, even when they are making the wrong choices.
-This will help in developing a healthy self-esteem which is very important for your child’s emotional wellbeing.
+This will help in developing a healthy self-esteem, which is very important for your child’s emotional wellbeing.

 BOUNDARIES

 As they grow, children will at times test our limits in one way or another.
 These are the rules that we have in our family.
 We set ‘boundaries’ about what we expect of our children and family.
-If these boundaries are too loose then children have little direction.
-If they are too harsh then children do not develop their own sense of responsibility.
+If these boundaries are too loose, then children have little direction.
+If they are too harsh, then children do not develop their own sense of responsibility.
 Think about the rules in your house and explain these to your children.
 Tell them about why you think these are important.
 Give them a chance to discuss the rules and to know when things might be changeable.
-For instance, during school days you expect a fixed time for bedtime but at weekends this could be later.
+For instance, during school days you expect a fixed time for bedtime, but at weekends this could be later.

 CONSISTENCY